 Keep in mind things that make appointments convenient and comfortable for you, such as the distance to a clinic or a doctor’s age, gender and training.
 Then, consider asking family or friends if they’ve had good experiences with their primary care doctor — and why.
 If you see other health professionals, consider asking them for a recommendation or referral.

 4. Do your research

-Once you’ve found a few good candidates, call their office to talk with their staff.
-They can help answer any questions you may have, including after-hour health concerns, cancelation policies or who covers for that doctor when they are not available.
+When you’ve found a few good candidates, consider calling their clinics.
+Staff may be able to help with logistical questions, including ones about after-hours care, cancelation policies and who covers for a doctor when they are not available.

 When you’ve settled on a first choice for your PCP, consider scheduling an appointment, either in-person or virtually, to go over your medical history, health concerns and any remaining issues.
 If you feel the doctor appears knowledgeable, listens carefully and answers your questions, you may have found a match — a physician to collaborate with on your continuing health needs.